 Link Signals (20.0%)

-These signals include the anchor text on inbound links, the linking domain authority, and quantity of links achieved.
+These signals include the anchor text on inbound links, the linking domain authority, and the quantity of links achieved.

 Inbound Anchor Text